Mac Tutorials

 The App Store

 Like iPhones, Macs come with their own App Store.
-The big difference in macOS is you don’t have to use it.
+The big difference with macOS is you don’t have to use it.
 You can download and install apps from anywhere.
-A major advantage of using the App Store is that Apple controls what’s allowed in it, so you’re less likely to download something that contains malware.
-That doesn’t mean you should avoid other software completely, but be careful about where you download apps from.
+A major advantage of using the App Store is that Apple controls what’s allowed, therefore protecting you from suspicious apps containing malware.
+The App Store is stocked with apps created by Apple developers, which are all compatible and safe for laptop or iMac use.
+Just be cautious if you download apps from third-party sites.
+Consider reading online reviews to ensure you are getting started with Mac safely.

 The App Store home pagewindow displays the apps recommendations for you to download and try as well as the left menu navigation to ease up your search within the categories of software.